 There are two main winds blowing through the area.
 You’ve got the Southwest breeze that comes on very early in the afternoon which then changes to the breeze blowing from Southeast.
 This starts in the late afternoon through to about midnight.

 The intensity of the wind usually remains around 20 knots, but it can sometimes get much stronger.
 The average air temperature is at 26 degrees Celsius with the water at around 20 degrees.

 The most convenient and highly recommended way to get around Margaret River is by car.
 If you haven’t arrived in one, then you should definitely consider renting some wheels in town.
-There is no local public transport unfortunately and the areas that you will most likely want to visit are quite spread out.
-The beach is about 10 km away from Margs town and Augusta is about 50km down South.
+Everything in Australia usually looks shorter on the map than it really is.
+There is no local public transport unfortunately and the areas that you will most likely want to visit are quite spread out, so having your own form of transport is a smart move.
+The beach is about 10 km away from Margs town and Augusta is just something little over 40km down South.

 Most of the kitespots around Margaret River need a good level of experience due the the shallow reef and some pretty vicious waves.
 If you don’t know the waters here much, it’s generally a good idea to track down a local and ask a lot of questions.
 If you’re a beginner then head down to Augusta, this is a great starting point.